Displayed in her bedroom, where the Queen was resting when she died.

 Even though the weather was wet and dark, a huge crowd of people gathered on Kew Green to witness the Queen's final journey.

-Queen Charlotte's granddaughter, Queen Victoria, said that she wished the room to be kept as it had been during her grandmother's lifetime.
-You can see these words on a plaque on the side of the fireplace in this room, the Queen's bedroom.
+Queen Charlotte's granddaughter, Queen Victoria, said she wished the room to be kept as it had been during her grandmother's lifetime.
+You can see these words on a plaque on the side of the fireplace in the Queen's Bedroom.

 The most intimate of our six royal palaces, Kew was built as a private house in 1631 and used by the royal family between 1729 and 1818.
 These gifts and souvenirs are all inspired by Kew Palace.